6th conference of Digital Life Norway Research School

-The research school takes care of room bookings and payment at Malangen Resort.
-All participants will be accommodated in cabins and sea houses (rorbu), with private bedrooms and shared kitchen- and bathroom facilities.
+The research school takes care of room bookings and payments at Voksenåsen Hotel.
+All participants will be accommodated in double or single rooms depending on the Covid-19 situation.

 The research school covers all travel costs for all participants.
-Due to covid-19 we ask you to await booking flights until further notifications from us.
-We will organize transport by bus from Tromsø airport to Malangen.
+Due to Covid-19, we ask you to await booking flights until further notifications from us.
+We will organize transport by bus from Gardemoen airport to Voksenåsen Hotel.